osfameron/jekyll-plugins-tutorial/_posts/2015-11-28-jekyll-plugins-tutorial-part-1.markdown

 So, if you've read up to this point, you'll realise I've led you a merry dance and we've not even seen a hint of an actual plugin!
 But don't worry, we'll (probably) look at them in the next post.

-## Comments

-(Disqus not yet configured: ping me on IRC osfameron on #jekyll in the meantime)

 [magnetite-book]: http://magnetite-book.com/
 [jekyllrb-plugins]: http://jekyllrb.com/docs/plugins/
 [liquid-for-programmers]: https://github.com/Shopify/liquid/wiki/Liquid-for-Programmers